xgi-org/xgi/CODE_OF_CONDUCT.md

 ### Propose consequences

 What follows are examples of possible consequences to an incident report.
-This consequences list is not inclusive, and the Hypergraph Community Code of Conduct team reserves the right to take any action it deems necessary.
+This consequences list is not inclusive, and the XGI Community Code of Conduct team reserves the right to take any action it deems necessary.

 Possible private responses to an incident include: